dangazineu/tako/docs/designs/exec-workflow/design.md

     App D (depends on both B and C)
 ```

-**Resolution Strategy**: Each matching event triggers the child workflow independently (multiple sequential runs).
+**Resolution Strategy**: Each matching event triggers the subscribed workflow independently (multiple sequential runs).
 The first matching subscription in configuration order triggers; others are logged but ignored.

 ```yaml
 subscriptions: